Dushmani (tribe): Ethnography

 According to Durham, Dushmani consisted in two groups, Dushmani and Temali.
 They were part of the district of Postripa which consisted of Mazreku, Drishti, Shlaku, and Dushmani.
 Ecclesiastically the tribe was wholly Christian they were included in the diocese of Pulati.
 Their name derived from Pal Dushmani, a 15th century Albanian lord and member of the Dushmani family.
 In the beginning of 20th century the group of Dushmani consisted in 160 houses.

+Origin legend

+According to the oral traditions of the Dushmani, as recorded by the local vicar David Pepa, two brothers from the Kalia brotherhood left their homeland in Tuzi and settled in northern Albania.
+One brother settled in Arrë, his descendants then founding or settling the villages of Vilë, Qerret, Telume, Kishë-Arrë, Kllogjen, Kajvall, and Malagji - founding the core of the Dushmani tribe.
+The second brother, however, migrated eastwards and founded the Thaçi tribe.

+Upon settling the area, the Kalia encountered the anas (native) Lumbardhi tribe with whom they eventually fell into conflict with.
+The oral tradition details that a relative or branch of the Kalia intermarried with the Lumbardhi, the union resulting in the birth of a certain Kurt who came to become extremely influential and powerful in the region.
+As such, Kurti decided to challenge his uncles from the Lumbardhi and conquer their lands; resulting in the expulsion of the latter tribe into Mirdita.
+Thus the Kalia came to dominate the region of Dushmani.